 Head of Affiliates, Big Betty

-GEO diversification has shifted from an expansion strategy to a risk-management approach.
-In 2026, affiliates balance between saturated Tier‑1 markets and high-growth emerging regions, where traffic costs, user behavior, and payout models differ significantly.
+Market diversification has shifted from expansion to risk management.
+In 2026, affiliates balance between saturated Tier-1 markets and high-growth regions, where traffic costs, user behavior, and payout models differ significantly.

 Benchmarks for Tier-1 CPA and RevShare ranges are based on iRev.

-From an operational perspective, diversification requires more than GEO expansion.
-Each market demands localization across language, payment methods, and offer structure.
-Affiliates working with multi-brand programs can test traffic across multiple GEOs within a single system, maintaining unified reporting and payout cycles while adjusting strategy by market.
+From an operational perspective, diversification requires more than simple market expansion.
+Each segment demands localization across language, payment flows, and offer structure.
+Affiliates working with multi-brand programs can test traffic across multiple market segments within a single system, maintaining unified reporting and payout cycles while adjusting strategy based on performance patterns.

 Attribution in iGaming has moved beyond last-click models, as multi-channel traffic and longer decision cycles make single-touch tracking structurally inaccurate.
 The average player now interacts with 7.4 touchpoints before the first deposit.